Musical chairs: As metaphor

 The term "playing musical chairs" is also a metaphor for describing any activity where items or people are repeatedly and usually pointlessly shuffled among various locations or positions.
 It can also refer to a condition where people have to expend time searching for a resource, such as having to travel from one gasoline station to another when there is a shortage.
 It may also refer to political situations where one leader replaces another, only to be rapidly replaced due to the instability of the governing system (see cabinet reshuffle).

 In popular culture

-The game is featured in the musical Evita during the number "The Art of the Possible", and serves as a symbol of Juan Peron's rise to power.
-During the sequence, Peron and a number of military officers play the game, which the former wins.
+The game is featured in the original incarnation of the Andrew Lloyd Webber musical, Evita, during the number "The Art of the Possible", wherein it serves as a symbolic metaphor of Juan Perón's rise to power.
+In this sequence, Peron and a number of military officers play the game, which the former wins.

+The game is used on the lenten special of Sunday PinaSaya entitled "Trip to Jerusalem" aired on GMA Network on April 9, 2017.
+It featured the young girl Jessie (played by Barbie Forteza).